bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   the attacker over the internet.
 Exfiltration is mainly considered to be a risk for hardware signing devices that don't have direct access to the internet.
-A device that has had its logic corrupted, either through its firmware or through hardware logic, can now exfiltrate a seed even if the device is never connected to a computer (e.g. all data is transferred using NFC, SD cards, or QR codes).
+A device that has had its logic corrupted, either through its firmware or through hardware logic, can now quickly exfiltrate a seed even if the device is never connected to a computer (e.g. all data is transferred using NFC, SD cards, or QR codes).

-  Methods of performing [exfiltration resistant signing][topic exfiltration resistant signing] for Bitcoin have been discussed (including in Optech newsletters as far back as [Newsletter
+  Methods of performing [exfiltration-resistant signing][topic exfiltration-resistant signing] for Bitcoin have been discussed (including in Optech newsletters as far back as [Newsletter
   #87][news87 anti-exfil]) and are currently implemented in two hardware
   signing devices that we are aware of (see [Newsletter #136][news136